 - opportunities for Principals to have issues and concerns raised and some solutions proposed to these areas of concern;

-- professional development and enrichment for Principals;
+- professional learning and enrichment for Principals;

 - honest, timely and factual advice to DET and the Minister to address needs and concerns of primary schools, SSPs, EECs and hospital schools;